k-woitas/e-rara-access/README.md

     * All available native OAI verbs and parameter/value pairs.

 - **download_record(ID, metadataPrefix = 'mods')**:
+-
     Downloads a certain metadata record from OAI to a single XML file.
     Throws a notice if metadata file already exists and leaves the existing one.

     Parameters:
-    * ID = E-rara ID of the wanted record.
-    * metadataPrefix = Metadata format to be delivered (default value is MODS).
+    ID = E-rara ID of the wanted record. metadataPrefix = Metadata format to be delivered.
+Default value is MODS.

+- **set_size(Set)**:
+    Accesses the OAI interface and retrieves the size of a given OAI set.

+    Parameters:
+    * Set: The 'setSpec' short cut of the desired OAI set.

-- **retrieve_set_metadata(Set, metadataPrefix = 'mods')**:
+- **retrieve_set_metadata(Set, foldername, metadataPrefix = 'mods')**:

-    Downloads metadata records of a given set and in a given format from OAI to XML files in a certain folder structure.
+    Downloads metadata records of a given set and in a given format from OAI to XML files in a designated folder.
     Therefore it
     * requests e-rara OAI-PMH interface according to a set
-    * creates the following folder path: set > format
+    * creates a folder for the records according to parameter foldername
     * retrieves the set's e-rara IDs
-    * retrieves metadata according to set e-rara IDs and given metadata format (default: MODS)
+    * retrieves metadata according to IDs and given metadata format (default: MODS)
-    * writes metadata into single <e_rara_id>.xml files in the metadata > set > format folder.
+    * saves metadata to single <e-rara ID>.xml files in the folder.

     Parameters:
-    * Set = The wanted collection/set.
-    * metadataPrefix = Metadata format to be delivered (default value is MODS).
+    Set = The 'setSpec' short cut of the desired OAI set. foldername = The name of the folder which will be created to hold the metadata files. metadataPrefix = Metadata format to be delivered.
+Default value is MODS.

 ## 3. Download fulltext files from e-rara website